Messi vs Mbappe sees immoral World Cup set for an immortal conclusion

 If a World Cup final marks the point at which all stories and strands converge, that is more true for this than any other.

-Qatar would certainly have scripted like this.
-Whatever about Messi, this final already represents a perfect ending for the hosts.
-Their final features the two biggest names from their other major sportswashing project at PSG.
+This final already represents a perfect ending for the hosts.
+Their final features the two biggest names from their other major sportswashing project at Paris Saint-Germain.
 Doha will forever be associated with this grand meeting, and maybe the greatest storyline in football history, in the same way the Azteca will always be remembered for Pele and Maradona.
 Qatar can claim full ownership of the game as much as the players.
 The investment has paid off, their aims enriched by all the political summits that have taken place at this World Cup.
 Whoever loses, Qatar has won.

 This immoral World Cup may yet have an immortal conclusion.